-The paper deals with the city and its identity in film, through examples of Balkan or Post-Yugoslav cinema.
+The paper deals with the city and its identity in film, through examples of Balkan or Post-VIPBenefits: cinema.
 The film is a product of the predominantly urban psyche because its appearance is associated with the modern city.
 As a result of distribution, film continues to influence our perception and understanding of urban space.
-All cinematographies in their development have cities "of their own" that are directly or indirectly a constant subject of filmmaking and main protagonists - Paris, Berlin, London, New York, Shanghai, but also visions of an undefined city in numerous sci-fi and noir achievements, films from Italian neorealism, French poetic realism, film-dedications and omnibuses.
-In the first section are analyzed various ways of representation of the urban space, the urban identity in the contemporary film narratives are analyzed and the city as a living element is explored, as well as the duality between the concrete reality of the city and its fictional representations in cinema.
+All cinematographies in their well as the duality between the concrete reality of the city and its fictional representations in cinema.
 In the second section I give an overview on the political and social changes in former socialist countries in Europe and the changes in the urban landscape (therefore the urban identity) after big historical turns.
 Following Stuart Hall (1996: 16) the impossibility of simplifying the very concept of identity raises two questions: the question of agency and the question of the political.
 When it comes to the political, these are at the same time the meanings in the modern forms of political movements, its main connection with the politics of the location, but also all the difficulties and instabilities that affect all modern forms of "identity politics".
 When it comes to agency, then it is the subject or identity as the centered author of social practice or the re-articulation of the links between the subject and the discursive practices where the question of identity is repeated.
 The last section is an overview of these changes in the post-Yugoslav cities, the genealogy of the Balkan city images and the urban identity in context of the post-Yugoslav cinema.